things-nyc/mapthethings-ios/README.md

 - Forrest - Putting burgeoning Swift skills to work.
 - ???

+## Thanks
+Forrest would like to thank
+ - Jordan @CocoaPods with MKCoordinateSpanMake and re-centering
+ - Mike @Cocoapods with formatting floats

 ## License
 Source code for Map The Things is released under the MIT License, which can be found in the [LICENSE](LICENSE) file.